Milan ~ Pavia ~ Turin ~ Lombardy & Piedmont Countryside ~ Lake Maggiore

 The cultural appeal of Turin also includes the 17th-century Royal Palace, the official residence of the first Kings of a unified Italy, as well as many other palaces and castles in the city centre and surrounding countryside.

-Other cultural sites include the Holy Shroud of Turin, believed by many to be the burial shroud of Jesus.
+Other cultural sites include the Chapel of the Holy Shroud of Turin, believed by many to be the burial shroud of Jesus.
 The Holy Shroud is quite possibly the world’s most studied and controversial religious artifact, but despite extensive research, has never been proven or disproven to be the true shroud of the crucified Christ.
 Although rarely on display, a full-size replica hangs in the north aisle of the cathedral.

 Turin also offers the Egyptian Museum, housing one of the largest collections of Egyptian antiquities in the world, and is a treasure not to be missed.
 And of course there will be plenty of time to explore the city’s historical cafés and chocolatiers, experience the ritual of the Aperitivo, and end the evening with a Vermouth di Torino.

-The Piedmont Countryside and Lake Como
+The Piedmont Countryside and Lake Maggiore

 Anatomia Italiana del Nord also travels through the beautiful landscape of the Piedmont region, surrounded on three sides by the Alps and home to many famous wines and delicacies.